 If the soil isn’t loose, then going up is more of an option.
 (Read my post about the Dangers of Riding in Rocky Terrain.)

-6. In fact, your horse needs to be able to do rocks of all sorts, up and down.
+6. In fact, your horse needs to be able to navigate rocks of all sorts, up and down.

 We’ve got a lot of giant flat boulders that are kind of like slickrock.
 We’ve got jumbled piles of boulders of all sizes.
 Basically, the Sierra Nevada and foothills are more rock (or decomposing granite) than dirt.
 If you can’t see rock, all you’ve got to do is dig to find it.